arcus/module_discovery/README.md

 ## Public prototype

-A public prototype of this app is hosted at [learn.arcus.chop.edu](learn.arcus.chop.edu).
+A public prototype of this app is hosted at [https://learn.arcus.chop.edu](https://learn.arcus.chop.edu).

 ## Development